 The trip through the house takes about two days.
 Each group is given several maps and placed in some random location of the house, told to find their way out.
 It's agonizingly easy to get out of the building even without the maps.
 Any door that will lead you in the direction of the exit is left unlocked while all the other doors are sealed shut.
 People have tried, but no one's been able to open one of the locked doors before.

 So off we go in our little groups into the "haunted" house.
 Gracie clings to my arm, unwilling to let go.
-We're in the same group, as I requested, with eight bubbly, idiotic teenagers my age.
+We're in the same group, as I requested, with eight bubbly, idiotic teenagers.
+They're older than me by five years, yet they're acting Gracie's age.
 Gracie and I are the only ones who wish we were anywhere but here.
 The guide weaves us through the house and shoves us all into a room, wishing us luck and then shutting and locking the door as she leaves.
 This is our starting point, some random room on the second floor.
-From here, we have to make it down to the first floor and out into the garden aka "the end."
+From here, we have to make it down to the first floor and out into the garden (aka "the end").
 Think of this whole thing as a maze puzzle made for a three year old in one of those coloring books.
 There's literally no way you can get lost and never find your way out.
 The only thing this place is missing is arrow-shaped, neon signs.

 We walk in silence until one of the boys gets the bright idea to randomly scream, scaring everyone in the group except me.
 After that, no one shuts up; even Gracie is a chatterbox.
 I just nod and smile, acting like I'm listening.
 In reality, I'm counting down the minutes until we're out of here and back home.
 We find bathrooms and stop for a break.
 I keep an eye on Gracie as she plays tag with some of the people in line while listening to the legend of the Liverly.
 Someone killed the owner in a horribly grisly manner, and somehow the murderer died a horrific death, and the original owner's children died by strangulation, so now they all haunt the decrepid building, waiting for revenge...
 You get my drift, it's your classic haunted house story.